In 2015 my daughter was diagnosed with sensory processing disorder (SPD), a relatively unheard of condition until the last decade.

 Sensory Processing Disorder impacts a child’s ability to process a variety of senses like taste, smell, touch, and sound.
 Every child with SPD is different, and their interaction with their senses in unique.

-With as many as 1 in 20 children with sensory processing issues, it’s clear that more awareness and information needs to be distributed to parents.
+Given that as many as one in 20 children have sensory processing issues, it’s clear that parents need more awareness and information.

 By completing a simple online checklist, you can find out if your child may need a bit of extra help integrating their senses.